 Air Bus has set up shop in Silicon Valley and is planning its own personal airplane proposition – also scheduled to “land” in the same timeframe.
 Reports are saying they are co-operating with Uber to crack some of the trickier problems.

 The cost of Uber Aeroplane per mile will be largely equivalent to using regular Uber in the car on the ground.
 Watch it Here

 Speaking of innovative business models – Surf Air has recently released their all-you-can-fly subscription service to customers in Britain and Europe.
 If you’re interested in learning more about why this pricing model works so well for them, check out this interview with Mac Kern, Vice President of Commercial Planning.

 Equally important to Surf Air is the customer experience they deliver.
 Below is a great example – a booking process that takes less than 23 seconds!
 Watch it Here

-Flying cars and electric airplanes… they’re not as far away as we all think.
+Flying cars and electric airplanes… they’re not as far away in the air travel future as we all think.
 Zunum Aero is aiming to change the way that people travel by producing “hybrid electric.”
 Boeing seems to be pretty on board with this, having invested in the company.

 By the early 2020s, the company plans to operate electric aircraft to carry 10-15 passengers on trips up to 680 miles.
 It says, “The cost of such flights could be as low as $25 each way.”
 Watch it Here